Quantum Magnetism in Minerals: Kagome systems

-Periodic 2D arrangements (tilings) of regular polygons are exemplified by 11 uniform Archimedean lattices, which serve as prototypes of 2D interacting spin systems realized in various crystal structures \cite{RichterSchulenburg04, FarnellGoetze14, Yu15, SchmidtThalmeier17}.
-Among them, the kagom\'e lattice plays an exceptional role, because it is characterized by the combination of strong frustration (as strong as in the triangular lattice) and low coordination number, $z=4$.
+Periodic 2D arrangements (tilings) of regular polygons are exemplified by 11 uniform Archimedean lattices, which serve as prototypes of 2D interacting spin systems realized in various crystal structures \cite{RichterSchulenburg04, FarnellGoetze14, Yu15, SchmidtThalmeier17, FarnellGoetze18}.
+Among them, the kagome lattice plays an exceptional role, because it is characterized by the combination of strong frustration (as strong as in the triangular lattice) and low coordination number, $z=4$.
 It is composed of corner-sharing triangles and can be obtained by a 1/4 site depletion of the triangular lattice.
-Along with the more exotic star lattice \cite{RichterSchulenburg04prb, ZhengTong07, ChoyKim09, YangParamekanti10},

-in which the triangles are additionally separated by a dimer, the Heisenberg model on a kagom\'e antiferromagnetic (KAFM) lattice has no semiclassical ordered ground state.
+Along with the more exotic star lattice \cite{RichterSchulenburg04prb, ZhengTong07, ChoyKim09, YangParamekanti10}, in which the triangles are additionally separated by a dimer, the Heisenberg model on a kagome antiferromagnetic (KAFM) lattice has no semiclassical ordered ground state.
 It is therefore an ideal candidate for realizing a quantum-disordered state or spin liquid.
 In addition, it is also commonly found in minerals and a variety of crystal structures that have attracted much recent interest and has already become the subject of several dedicated review articles \cite{MendelsWills11, MendelsBert16, Norman16}.